PolecatWorks/k8s-python/container/README.md

     k8s-python --debug query --config tests/test_data/config.yaml --secrets tests/test_data/secrets "Where is the best road to drive on"

+# Add some chunks to the chunk parser

+There is an example chunk parser in the system that will parse some data and keep a count of how much is left to process.

+    curl -X POST http://k8s-python/pie/v0/chunks -H "Content-Type: application/json" -d '{"name": "example", "num_chunks": 25}'

 # Development Mode

 When developing you can take advantage of adev to manage restarts, etc